Republican Left of Catalonia: Republic and first Catalan self-government (1931–1936)

-On 6 October 1934, Lluís Companys, who had been elected by the Parliament of Catalonia as the new President of the Generalitat after the death of Francesc Macià in December 1933, following the entry of right-wing ministers of the Spanish Confederation of the Autonomous Right (CEDA) into the Government of the Spanish Republic, unlawfully declared a Catalan State within a Spanish Federal Republic.
-CEDA was considered close to fascism and, therefore, it was feared that this was the first step towards suppressings the autonomy and taking complete power in Spain.
-The proclamation was quickly suppressed by the Spanish army, and the Catalan government was arrested.
-The party leaders (including Companys itself) and the Catalan government were sentenced by the Supreme Court of the Republic and jailed, while the Statute of Autonomy was suspended until February 1936.
+Francesc Macià died in office in December 1933 and Lluís Companys was elected by the Parliament of Catalonia as the new President of the Generalitat.
+On 6 October 1934, following the appointment of right-wing members of the Spanish Confederation of the Autonomous Right (CEDA) as ministers in the Government of the Spanish Republic, Companys unlawfully declared a Catalan State "within a Spanish Federal Republic" (which, of course, did not at that time exist).
+CEDA was considered close to fascism and, therefore, it was feared that the ministers' appointment was a first step toward suppressing the autonomy of Catalonia and taking complete power nationally.
+The nascent Catalan 'state' was quickly suppressed by the Spanish Army, and members of the Catalan government were arrested.
+Party leaders (including Companys himself) and Catalan officials were tried by the Supreme Court of the Republic, receiving jail sentences, while the Statute of Autonomy of Catalonia was suspended (until February 1936).

 In 1936, at the dawn of the Spanish Civil War, ERC became part of the Popular Front to contest that year's election.
 Esquerra became the leading force of the Popular Front, (called Front d'Esquerres, "Left Front" in Catalan) in Catalonia, which it won 41 from 54 Catalan seats, 21 of them belonging to ERC.
 The new left-wing Spanish government pardoned Companys and the members of the Catalan government, restoring the self-government.
-In June Estat Català split from ERC, while the PNRE rejoined it.
+In June 1936, Estat Català split from ERC, while the PNRE rejoined it.